mam-dev/debianized-sentry/README.md

 :loudspeaker: **This is in alpha state and not production-ready yet!**

+:mag_right: Building the package was tested on *Ubuntu Xenial* and *Debian Jessie*, runtime tests were done on *Jessie*.

 :construction: For building on *Jessie*, you need [this patch](https://github.com/spotify/dh-virtualenv/pull/198) applied to ``dh-virtualenv``.